Pope Sisinnius: Life and papacy

 Little information about Sisinnius before his election to the papal throne is extant.
 Much of what is known about him is deduced from four lines of the Liber Pontificalis (Book of the Popes), a collection of papal biographies.
 The historian Jean Durliat stated that "[t]he concision of his biography may be interpreted as the result of aversion to him on the part of the Roman clergy, or perhaps a reflection of the absence of anomaly in an ecclesiastical career that led naturally to the pontificate".
 By birth, Sisinnius was Syrian and his father was named John.
 Sisinnius was respected for his upright, moral disposition and concern for the people of Rome, politically and militarily part of the Exarchate of Ravenna.
 Like many of his immediate predecessors, he was likely not a member of the upper class, as indicated by the paucity of donations of gold and silver during his pontificate and the pontificates of the popes between him and Pope Honorius I in the seventh century.

-Sisinnius was elected to become the bishop of Rome, likely in October 707, and was consecrated on 15 January 708; the nearly three-month delay was due to a wait for confirmation of Sisinnius' election by the exarch of Ravenna.
+Sisinnius was elected to become the bishop of Rome, likely in October 707, and was consecrated on 15 January 708; the nearly three-month delay was due to a wait for confirmation of Sisinnius' election by Theophylact, the Exarch of Ravenna.
 By the time of his election, Sisinnius was ridden with gout and could not feed himself using his hands.
 He was one of many such early medieval popes who were elderly, which Richards explains by saying that "[o]ld age in the popes generally also betokened experience" in either administrative or spiritual tasks, which the electorate would have taken into consideration when choosing a new pope.
 During his reign, Sisinnius consecrated a bishop for Corsica.
 He also ordered the preparation of lime so that the walls surrounding the city of Rome, which by then were in poor condition due to past attacks, could be reinforced.
 The task was never executed, as Sisinnius died in Rome on 4 February after a reign of twenty days.
 He was buried in the left nave of Old St. Peter's Basilica; his tomb was destroyed in the 17th century during the Basilica's demolition.
 The next pope elected was Constantine, another Syrian, who was consecrated on 25 March 708.